MattADodd/Yahoo-Finance-Scraper/README.md

 # Scraper
-My first attempt at scraping
+My first attempt at scraping.
 This program scrapes some stock information from the top gainers on Yahoo Finance